mtlynch/mediagoblin/docs/source/siteadmin/commandline-upload.rst

 - **dc:title** sets a title for your media entry.
 - **dc:description** sets a description of your media entry.

-If both a metadata column and an internal node for the title are provided, mediagoblin will use the internal node as the media entry's display name.
+If both a metadata column and an internal node for the title are provided, MediaGoblin will use the internal node as the media entry's display name.
 This makes it so that if you want to display a piece of media with a different title than the one provided in its metadata, you can just provide different data for